Red Clover

 Beloved by bees and herbalists since the dawn of their existence Red Clover is one of our most famous herbs used in the treatment of cancers, skin conditions, respiratory infections, lymph swellings, and reproductive disorders due to its alterative action.
 An alterative is an herb that detoxifies the system by "purifying the blood."
 Blood purifiers are the old term for herbs that help with the cleanup of metabolic and extra cellular waste.
 This deep level housekeeping shows itself most often in the quality of the skin.
 Whether or not the body is able to efficiently move metabolic waste through the normal channels of elimination (liver, kidneys, intestines), will be reflected in the health of the skin.

 Red Clover gets its botanical name from its appearance and location where it grows.
 "Tri-folium" means "three leaves" and "pratense" is Latin for "of a meadow."
 Red Clover can be found in meadows, fallow fields, grassy areas, and pastures.
 It also has an affinity for disturbed soils and degraded lands.
 As part of the legume family, it is a nitrogen-fixer, meaning it traps nitrogen in the soil along its roots, and makes it more bioavailable in the soil for other plants to benefit from.
+Over time, Red Clover can restore fertility and soil health to these types of areas.
+This characteristic is just the beginning to understanding the deeply restorative and cleansing abilities of this amazing plant ally.

 "Bad Blood" & Blood Purifiers